polarisadvisor/polaris-devlake-dashboards/README.md

-# The Polaris Toolkit for Apache Devlake
+# The Polaris Dashboards for Apache Devlake
-## Open source Grafana Dashboards for Apache DevLake
+### Open source Grafana Dashboards for Apache DevLake

 This repo contains open source dashboards that you can install on [Apache Devlake](https://devlake.apache.org) to get visibility and measure key aspects of your product and delivery process.